quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 Since the maximum energy of a thermally excited phonon at room temperature $T$ is about $k_{B}T$.
 Thus at room temperature exciton binding energy must be greater then $k_{B}T \sim (0.025 eV)$.

-**Wannier-Mott excitons** have small binding energies due to their large radius, with typical values of $0.01 eV$.
-Since $k_{B}T$ at room temperature is larger, the excitons can be observed clearly only at cryogenic temperatures in many materials.
-Instead **Frenkel excitons** have larger binding energies of the order $0.1-1 eV$, which makes them stable at room temperature.

 # QW structures

 ![[QW.png|400]]

-We can calculate the electronic states of QWs by solving the Schrödinger eq. for the electrons and holes in the potential wells created by the band discontinuities.
+We can calculate the electronic states of QWs by solving the Schrödinger equation for the electrons and holes in the potential wells created by the band discontinuities.

 $$
 \Psi(x,y,z) = \psi(x)\psi(y)\psi(z) = \phi(x,y)\psi(z)